PatouChoubidou/askTheDB/README.md

 # askTheDB

-This Project is part of bachelor thesis.<br>
+This project was part of my bachelor thesis.<br>
 It contains a web app which enables the user to pose questions in natural language to a test-sqlite-database using a locally running LLM.
 <br>